What We're Hearing from the Listening Post

 What sustains you when you know the work will not be finished in your lifetime?
 What, who, or why makes the next step possible anyway?

-We are building a constellation here.
-Your story, even a small fragment, is part of the map.
+We are slowly building a shared map here.
+Your story, even a small fragment, helps make the picture clearer.

 You can share through Signal, a voice memo, or a short written reflection.
 Whatever form fits the moment.